 La Barchessa features two floors including a VIP space and several luxurious tasting spaces upstairs.
 An outdoor terrace offers gorgeous views on clear days – overlooking the property and nearby vineyards.

-While the initial footprint of their cave has been completely drilled into the side of a knoll (approximately 10,000 square feet), as of late 2017 construction continues both inside and outside.
-Once complete this will be one of the finest underground experiences offered in Napa.
+The initial footprint of their cave was initially drilled into the side of a knoll (approximately 10,000 square feet) but it was many months of prolonged construction before the cave was ready to see visitors. of late August 2018, one of the finest underground spaces in all of Napa opened.
 Once visitors to the property park their vehicles (note the hand laid bricks imported from Italy lining the driveway and parking area), they will then cross a small moat on a bridge and enter the impressive cave facade through ornate Italian styled walls (where stainless steel tanks will be located).
 Prior to entering the actual cave, guests will stop in an impressive walled in courtyard complete with palm trees.
 A large room inside the cave will be the center piece for hospitality experiences including their culinary offerings.
-As of late 2017 there is no ETA on final completion – we heard dates from employees ranging from 6 months to two years.

 Real estate and TV infomercial man, now Napa winery mogul, Dave Del Dotto is the visionary talent behind Piazza Del Dotto.
 He traces his ancestral roots back hundreds of years to family living in Venice, Italy.
 His Italian heritage plays a big part in the style and decor of his wineries as well as in the actual wine making (using old-world wine making techniques – along with modern wine making styles).
 La Barchessa is everything a classic Venetian villa should be from the ancient gnarled olive trees in the courtyard, the marble facade on the outside to the luxurious Italian decor and furnishing inside.